dawescc/porpo/README.md

 </figcaption>

 ### Fastest Lap
-Alternatively, you can quickly do basic analysis of the fastest lap the selected driver set during a session.
+By default, you can quickly do analysis of the fastest lap set by the selected driver during a session.

 ![VER_SpeedF_Bah](/src/examples/images/ver_bah_fastest_speed.png)
 <figcaption align = "center">